techiaith/docker-moses-smt/docs/RhedegMoses.md

 usage: moses.py [-h] {fetchcorpus,fetchengine,train,start} ...
 moses.py: error: too few arguments
 ```
-## Running the Rhedeg Peirianau'r Uned Technolegau Iaith
+## Running the Unit's machine translation engines
 One feature of the script is the ability to fetch and start a machine that
 has already been trained by the Unit.
-The machines (and data) available from
+The engines (and data) available from
 the Unit to machine translate with Moses-SMT are :

  * CofnodYCynulliad
  * Deddfwriaeth

-So in order to fetch a ready made machine, which can translate from English to
+So in order to fetch a ready made engine, which can translate from English to
 Welsh, use the sub-command 'fetchengine'.
 Here are the details for 'fetchengine'

 ```sh